CCNA Routing and Switching

 Distributing the rest of the IP Space based on Subnets made the internet available to all countries and not only USA Public and private sectors.
 I hope they had used the Subnet approach from the beginning; it would have made distributing the IP Address space more efficiently.
 However, it was not so late in the early 90’s.

 Note: Network Address Translation (NAT) which would be beyond the scope of this article was a major player as well to save the IPv4 space; it is the thick Line between what is Called Public and Private IP Space.

 NAT made it possible to share one public IP address as a relay for hundreds or even thousands of private network devices in order to access the Internet.
 I will talk about NAT in future articles.

 Subnet Mask vs. Netmask Address

 In the previous article, I have explained that Class A Networks were allowed to use either Class B or C default Mask, and Class B Networks were allowed to use Class C default Mask, but how about Class C Networks?
 Class C Networks were limited to only its default mask.

-Therefore, Engineers canceled the Classful approach that uses default Netmasks and came up with Classless approach that uses Subnet Masks, which provides more granular way to distribute the IP space.
+Therefore, Engineers canceled the Classful approach that uses default Netmasks and came up with Classless approach that uses Subnet Masks which provided more granular way to distribute the IPv4 space.